adamrayw/chasierku/README.md

 ## Main Focus
 Make it easier for shop owner, to record sales or transactions quickly and safely.

-## Feature
+## Features
-- Search Menu
-- Tabs with some categories
+- Tabs which is categories
-- Menu
+- Menu / Product
 - Add Voucher Code
 - Print Receipt
+- Report
-- Statistics
+- Stock Management
-- Add new Menu, Voucher Code, and Category

 ## License
 MIT License